AsahiLinux/docs/Feature-Support.md

 energy-aware scheduling, as it resolves the issue of the machines running warm to the touch and significantly improves battery life.
 This can never be upstreamed, however the hope is that this hacked together driver becomes unnecessary at some point in the near future.

+### ANE driver
+An out of tree [kernel module](https://github.com/eiln/ane/tree/main) is available.
+It will be merged into linux-asahi.